jettpbaker/blog-api/README.md

 | ------------------------------- | ------ | ---------------------------------------------- |
 | /api/posts/:postId/comments     | POST   | Create a new comment (requires authentication) |
 | /api/posts/:postId/comments/:id | DELETE | Delete a comment (requires authentication)     |

+# TODO

+- [x] remove unused import statements
+- [ ] remove postinstall ??
+- [x] rename updatePost
+- [ ] basic "what to do" to run
+- [ ] add a template env file, with a comment - not commiting real env vars
+- [ ] add docker compose file to spin up postgres
+- [ ] could add docker file for the whole app
+- [x] no need to be admin to delete a post
+- [x] error handling